C68 Electronic Climate AC Controller

-Using the technique of your choice, remove the two capacitors shown in the photo above.
+9) Using the technique of your choice, remove the two capacitors circled in red in the photos above.

-Replace the capacitors as shown in the photo above.
+11) Replace the capacitors as shown in the photo below.
 Make sure to note the polarity markings on the capacitors and make sure they match the markings on the board.

-Inspect the large blue power resistor solder joints, and resolder if they look cold or corroded.
+12) Inspect the large blue power resistor solder joints shown circled in orange, and resolder if they look cold or corroded.

 Rebuilding the C68 Programmer Module

 15) Remove the 1/4" nut holding the long bolt in the vacuum line block.

 16) Remove the 1/4" screws holding the circuit board into the programmer housing, then remove the board.

 17) Remove the capacitor and the two resistors shown in the photo above.

 18) Replace the capacitor and resistors as shown in the photos above.
 Make sure to note the polarity markings on the capacitor and make sure it matches the markings on the board.